O JARGON BUSTER

 - A moderately technical colour-coded

+course.
 Longer and harder than Orange,

 shorter and easier than Green.
+The

-but must require cross-country navigation.
+require cross-country navigation.
+However, areas of

-However, areas of complex contours should be
+complex contours should be

-and controls should have a collecting feature behind
+have a collecting feature

 - Limited colour-coded

-- A smaller range colour-coded courses
+- A smaller range colour-coded

-than would be expected
+courses than would be expected at a normal event.
+The

-courses, or the number of people
+technical courses, or the number of people running

-planning the full range.
+effort of planning the full range.
+Most events offering

-Most events offering limited colour-coded courses are Local
+limited colour-coded courses are Level

-offer them for beginners.
+for beginners.

 - Line feature

-- Anything on the map which can be followed, such as a path,
+- Anything on the map which can be followed, such as a

-stream, or wall.
+path, stream, or wall.

 - LOC